makannew/CPP-practice/README.md

 It gets a number from user then displays all prime factors.
 At the end it checks if the number itself is a prime number or not.
 I tryed my best to find simplest solution without any unnecessary calculation to solve the problem.

 ### [e number](https://github.com/makannew/CPP-practice/blob/master/e%20number%20calculator.cpp)
 [e (mathematical constant)](https://en.wikipedia.org/wiki/E_(mathematical_constant)) as base of the natural logarithm can be calculated as the sum of the infinite series.
-To satisfy 16 decimal digits precision of long double variable, it repeats 16 times.
+It adds series calculations to satisfy 16 decimal digits precision of long double data type.